whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 Still, in many contexts other factors will not be relevant, and the question of what we morally ought to do will reduce to the question of how we should treat each other.
 Many of the deepest disagreements between utilitarians and their critics concern precisely this question.
 And the veil of ignorance seems relevant here.
 The fact that some action is what _everyone affected would personally prefer_ from behind the veil of ignorance seems to undermine critics’ claims that any individual has been _mistreated_ by, or has grounds to complain about, that action.

-### Harsanyi’s Aggregation Theorem

-John Harsanyi’s aggregation theorem provides a bridge to utilitarianism from evaluating prospects by their expectation for both general value (that is, moral value) and personal value (that is, well-being).[^H1] Given our epistemic limitations, we are typically uncertain what the final outcome of our options would be.
-So, rather than final outcomes, we are [choosing between prospects](/types-of-utilitarianism/#expectational-utilitarianism-versus-objective-utilitarianism) that merely give each possible final outcome a certain probability of happening.
-We can evaluate such prospects both with respect to general value (whether one prospect is at least as good as another prospect) and with respect to personal value (whether one prospect is at least as good as another prospect _for a person_).

-We assume that these evaluations of prospects satisfy the expected-utility axioms:[^H2]

-- **Completeness:** Prospect _X_ is at least as good as prospect _Y_ or _Y_ is at least as good as _X_.

-- **Transitivity:** If prospect _X_ is at least as good as prospect _Y_ and _Y_ is at least as good as prospect _Z_, then _X_ is at least as good as _Z_.

-- **Independence:** If prospect _X_ is better than _Y_, then it is not the case that the prospect of a probability _p_ of _Y_ otherwise _Z_ is better than the prospect of a probability _p_ of _X_ otherwise _Z_.

-- **Continuity:** If prospect _X_ is better than prospect _Y_ and _Y_ is better than prospect _Z_, then there are some probabilities _p_ and _q_ between 0 and 1 such that the prospect of a probability _p_ of _X_ otherwise _Z_ is better than _Y_ and _Y_ is better than the prospect of a probability _q_ of _X_ otherwise _Z_.

-In addition to being intuitively compelling, these assumptions can be defended with money-pump arguments.[^H3]

-If an evaluation of prospects satisfies these axioms, then it follows (by Von Neumann and Morgenstern’s utility theorem) that the evaluation can be represented by a utility function.[^H4] That is, there is a way of assigning utility numbers to each possible final outcome such that a prospect _X_ is at least as good as a prospect _Y_ if and only if the expected utility from _X_ is at least as great as the expected utility from _Y_.

-The final assumption we need connects general value with personal value:[^H5]

-> _The Principle of Personal Good_: If prospect _X_ is better than prospect _Y_ for someone and at least as good as _Y_ for everyone, then _X_ is better than _Y_.

-Now, we can state the aggregation theorem.
-It says that, if the Principle of Personal Good is true and both general and personal evaluations of prospects satisfy the expected-utility axioms, then general value can be represented by a utility function that is the sum of utility functions representing each person’s personal value.
-That is, we find that there are utility functions representing each person’s personal value such that, for any prospects _X_ and _Y_, it holds that _X_ is at least as good as _Y_ if and only if the sum of each person’s utility from _X_ is at least as great as the sum of each person’s utility from _Y_.

-This is a plausible candidate for the most important result in all of ethics.
-We may, however, legitimately wonder if we have derived utilitarianism.
-There are many utility functions that can be used to represent a person’s personal value from prospects.
-If a utility function representing your personal value is transformed by multiplying all utilities with a positive constant (or by adding a constant), the result will be another utility function representing your personal value from prospects.
-So the aggregation theorem does not tell us how much different people’s personal value count relative to each other.
-In other words, the theorem does not provide a way to make interpersonal comparisons of well-being.
-Still, we have shown that the overall structure of the moral value of a prospect can be represented as the sum of utilities representing each person’s well-being from the prospect.[^H6]
+### Ex Ante Pareto

+A _Pareto_ improvement is better for some people, and worse for none. _Ex ante_ evaluation considers uncertain prospects in light of the available information, in contrast to an _ex post_ or retrospective verdict on the actual result.
+Putting these two concepts together yields the following principle:

+> **Ex Ante Pareto:** in a choice between two prospects, one is morally preferable to another if it offers a better prospect for some individuals and is worse for none.

+This bridge between personal value (or well-being) and moral assessment is developed with greater technical precision in economist John Harsanyi's aggregation theorem.[^H1] But the underlying idea, that _reasonable beneficence_ requires us to _wish well to all_, and prefer prospects that are in _everyone's_ ex ante interests, has also been defended and developed in more intuitive terms by philosophers.[^H2]

-Note that talk of “moral value” in this context is not merely to say that one prospect has more _total well-being_ (in expectation) than another, but that it is _morally preferable_.
-To violate the Principle of Personal Good, on this understanding, is to hold that prospect _Y_ could be morally preferable to prospect _X_, even when _Y_ is worse (in prospect) for some individuals and better for none.
-Caspar Hare illustrates the point with a Trolley case in which all six victims are stuffed inside suitcases: one is atop a footbridge, five are on the tracks below, and a train will hit and kill the five unless you topple the one on the footbridge (in which case the train will instead kill this one and then stop before reaching the others).[^H7] As the suitcases have recently been shuffled, nobody knows which position they are in.
+A powerful objection to non-utilitarian views is that they are committed to violating this Ex Ante Pareto Principle in some possible situations, such as when choosing policies from behind a Veil of Ignorance.
+These rival views imply, absurdly, that prospect _Y_ could be morally preferable to prospect _X_, even when _Y_ is worse (in prospect) for everyone affected.

+Caspar Hare illustrates the point with a Trolley case in which all six possible victims are stuffed inside suitcases: one is atop a footbridge, five are on the tracks below, and a train will hit and kill the five unless you topple the one on the footbridge (in which case the train will instead kill this one and then stop before reaching the others).[^H3] As the suitcases have recently been shuffled, nobody knows which position they are in.
 So, from _each_ person’s perspective, their prospects are best if you topple the one suitcase off the footbridge, increasing their chances of survival from 1/6 to 5/6.
-Given that this is in everyone’s _[ex ante](/glossary#ex-ante-pareto)_ interests, it’s deeply puzzling to think that it would be morally preferable to override this _unanimous_ preference, shared by _everyone_ involved, and instead let the five die; yet that is the implication of most non-utilitarian views.
+Given that this is in everyone’s _ex ante_ interests, it’s deeply puzzling to think that it would be morally preferable to override this unanimous preference, shared by _everyone_ involved, and instead let the five die; yet that is the implication of most non-utilitarian views.[^H4]

 ### Expanding the Moral Circle